 When it comes to tax season 2021, you have until April 15 to reacquaint yourself with the best tax software and file your 2020 return, or to ask for an extension.
 However, if in previous tax seasons you’ve missed the original deadline, or the extended one if you asked the IRS for more time, there’s little time to waste getting your taxes up to date if you want to avoid interest and penalty reprisals, or worse.

-Avoid fines and potentially worse
+Avoid fines or maybe worse

-If you fail to file by July 15 this year - or October 15 if you arrange an extension - you can expect to receive a notice from the IRS by mail.
+If you fail to file by April 15 this year - or October 15 if you arrange an extension - you can expect to receive a notice from the IRS by mail.
 Ignoring such letters is not a good idea - the best course of action is to reach out to the IRS and let them know your situation.
-If you don’t have the money at hand to pay, it might be possible to negotiate a payment plan or even a reduction of the total owed.
+If you don’t have the money available to pay, it might be possible to negotiate a payment plan or even a reduction of the total owed.

 What you can also expect if you file late is a penalty of 5% of the tax owed for up to five months.
 Filing more than 60 days after the due date could result in a minimum penalty equal to the lesser of 100% of the tax required to be paid on your return or $435.

 If you have filed but then fail to pay your taxes, you can expect a penalty, plus interest.